spedas/pyspedas/pyspedas/omni/README.md

-## Colorado Student Space Weather Experiment (CSSWE) Mission
+## OMNI data
-The routines in this module can be used to load data from the Colorado Student Space Weather Experiment (CSSWE) mission.
+The routines in this module can be used to load OMNI (Combined 1AU IP Data; Magnetic and Solar Indices) data.

-### Instruments
-- Relativistic Electron and Proton Telescope integrated little experiment (REPTile)

 ### Examples
 Get started by importing pyspedas and tplot; these are required to load and plot the data: